FTG-003/yukina/src/contents/posts/research/ritmo_cognitivo.md

 ---
-title: The Dance of Minds
+title: "The Dance of Minds"
 published: 2025-05-20
 description: The Cognitive Rhythm Theory
 author: Fabry & Gino